Espresso Martini: A Perfect Blend of Coffee and Cocktails

-What is Espresso Martini and the History
+What is Espresso Martini Cocktail and How to Make it

 In terms of alcohol, the traditional recipe typically includes approximately two ounces of vodka (40% alcohol) and half an ounce of Kahlúa (20% alcohol).

-The alcohol content in an espresso martini is similar to that of a generous serving of wine and is generally lower than in other Martini cocktails.
+The alcohol content in an espresso martini is similar to that of a generous serving of wine and is generally lower than other Martini cocktails.

-Espresso Coffee
+1. Espresso Coffee

 Espresso coffee